-The Mass General Sumner Redstone Burn Center provides innovative treatments and services for patients with burn injuries.
+The Massachusetts General Hospital Sumner Redstone Burn Center provides innovative treatments and services for patients with burn injuries.

 - For urgent referrals, call 1-800-678-1876